cvigilv/ResidueFisher/README.md

 ```
 To see the available datasets, run `bin/prep_database.sh` without arguments.

 To prepare a database from PDB files, please refer to [foldseek tutorial](https://github.com/steineggerlab/foldseek#databases).
-In order for `foldseek-fishing` to work correctly, user created databases must be inside a directory named `data/foldseek_dbs` in the proyect root and must contain FASTA files for the aminoacid sequence and 3di sequence, which can be created as follows:
+In order for `ResidueFisher` to work correctly, user created databases must be inside a directory named `data/foldseek_dbs` in the proyect root and must contain FASTA files for the aminoacid sequence and 3di sequence, which can be created as follows:
 ```sh
 foldseek convert2fasta <USER-DB-NAME> <USER-DB-NAME>.fasta
 foldseek lndb <USER-DB-NAME>_h <USER-DB-NAME>_ss_h